SBM blog CTA mobile 1

 Meanwhile, the asynchronous nature of email and SMS allows customers to respond when it’s most convenient for them.
 The messages are saved so you can pick up where the conversations left off without missing a beat.

-Email and SMS were good solutions for banks and other businesses to send important messages such as account alerts, application status updates, bounced check notices, fraud alerts, etc., to their customers.
-Until threat actors discovered that these channels are also good for scamming unsuspecting consumers.
+Email and SMS were good solutions for banks and other businesses to send important messages to their customers, such as account alerts, application status updates, bounced check notices, fraud alerts, etc., until threat actors discovered that these channels are also good for scamming unsuspecting consumers.

 Email and SMS have become security risks